JavaScript Roadmap — Day 5: Undefined, Null, and typeof

 6. Nullish Coalescing — The Modern Solution (??)

-This is a modern operator added in ES2020.
+Added in ES2020.
 It solves a very common real-world problem — giving a default value when something is null or undefined, but not when it is 0 or false or an empty string.

 JavaScript

-// The OLD way using || (has a bug)
+// OLD way — || has a bug with 0

 let score = 0;